iamGus/iamGus/README.md

 ### Hi I am Gus 👋

-I am a aassionate, experienced Cardiff based iOS developer.
+I'm a passionate, experienced Cardiff based iOS developer.
 Years of UIKit / MVVM experience.
 Current focus is on SwiftUI production apps.
 Love anything to do with Apple and anything space related!

 Technologies I am currently focusing on (love exploring new tech!):
 - SwiftUI